maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

     /**
      * Configure logging to completely suppress all log messages.
+     * This is useful for tests to keep the console output to a minimum.
      */
     private static void configureLogging() {
         // Get the Logback root logger and set it to OFF